 Second Version of Triptych 1944, Oil and acrylic paint on 3 canvases by Francis Bacon 1988.
 This artwork is commonly considered as a reflection of the atrocious world into which we have survived (after the Second World War).
 Bacon identified his distorted figures with the vengeful Greek Furies, while the title places them in the Christian context of the crucifixion.
 In this version, painted in 1988, Bacon changed the background colour from orange to blood red.

 Here’s a fun fact!

-In their palettes, ZenART Supplies chose different hues of red that range between both warm and cool colours.
-You can incorporate them in your artworks, because of their flexibility and versatility.
+In our palettes, ZenART Supplies chose different hues of red that range between both warm and cool colors.
+You can easily incorporate them in your artworks because of their flexibility and versatility.

 Cadmium red hue

 In 1817, a German chemist uncovered a new element, cadmium, which became the foundation for new shades of yellow and orange paint.
 But it wasn’t until 1910 that cadmium red was available as a commercial product.
 It is a full red that leans more on the warmer side of the spectrum.
 The artist Henri Matisse was one of the first major champions of this new shade of red.

 This shade originated from the madder plant in Egypt and was later on called alizarin crimson.
 It is a dark, transparent, cool red with a slight tendency towards blue/purple.
 Add to other reds to darken or deepen them.
 Good for transparent glazing or washes as it will add depth without obscuring any details.